min2ha/ukwa-site/content/target/39614/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Mary Wimbury on Facebook (Labour candidate for North Wales)

 Mary Wimbury is the Labour candidate for North Wales at the 2016 National Assembly Election 2016.